 I think the people are more interested to learn what the Government is going to do about housing rather than in a history lesson, with respect.

-Senator Gallagher is the education spokesperson and knows the importance of history.
+The Senator is the education spokesperson and knows the importance of history.

-That can be raised tomorrow during the debate on housing.
+That issue can be raised tomorrow during the debate on housing.

-Senator Boyhan raised the issue of the Irish Farmers' Journal suckler herd campaign.
-Senator Boyhan is correct, as we all know €1 invested in our beef sector underpins €4 in the economy.
+Senator Boyhan raised the issue of the Irish Farmers Journal suckler herd campaign.
+The Senator is correct, as we all know €1 invested in the beef sector underpins €4 in the economy.
 It is a very important element of our economy.
-As the Taoiseach said at the AGM of the IFA the farming sector is a very important part of our country.
-The Minister for Agriculture, Food and the Marine, Deputy Creed, has announced six public meetings under the 2020 consultation on the Common Agricultural Policy, which will be reviewed in June of this year by the EU Commission.
+As the Taoiseach said at the AGM of the IFA the farming sector is a very important part of the country.
+The Minister for Agriculture, Food and the Marine, Deputy Creed, has announced six public meetings under the 2020 consultation on the Common Agricultural Policy, which will be reviewed in June of this year by the European Commission.
 It is important that we hear all the different voices.
 That is the reason that the Minister, Deputy Creed, is investing in the beef data genomics programme, BDGP, scheme in terms of the herd.
-It is an important part of the agricultural sector.
+It is an important part of the agriculture sector.
 I would be happy were the Minister to come to the House in that regard.

 Senator Conway-Walsh raised the issue of flood relief.
-It is important to understand that the issues she raised are critically important to the people in the communities she has named.
-I think it is a bit unfair to say the Office of Public Works is not engaging because from my experience in the city of Cork, and I know from Senator McFadden who has raised the matter in this House, the OPW engaged with communities in different part of Ireland around flood defence needs.
-I am not familiar with the area that Senator Conway-Walsh raised.
-I know the Senator raised it last week as well and stated there is a need to up the level of engagement.
+It is important to understand the issues she raised are critically important to the people in the communities she has named.
+I think it is a little unfair to say the Office of Public Works is not engaging because from my experience in the city of Cork and I know from Senator McFadden who has raised the matter in this House, the OPW engaged with communities in different part of Ireland around flood defence needs.
+I am not familiar with the area mentioned by Senator Conway-Walsh.
+I know that the Senator raised it last week also and stated there was a need to up the level of engagement.
 I would be happy to have the Minister of State at the Department of Public Expenditure and Reform, Deputy Kevin Boxer Moran, come to the House.
 The then Taoiseach, Deputy Enda Kenny, added special responsibility for flood relief to the role of the Minister of State with special responsibility for the Office of Public Works.
-It is important to give Deputy Moran, who replaced Deputy Canney, the opportunity to come into the House to have that debate.
+It is important to give Deputy Moran who replaced Deputy Canney the opportunity to come into the House to have that debate.
 I would be happy to facilitate it.

-Senator Ó Ríordáin raised section 39 organisations.
-I thought he was in government in the past five years with another party as well.
-I am sure he has forgotten that.
+Senator Ó Ríordáin referred to section 39 organisations.
+I thought he was in government in the past five years with another party also.
+I am sure he has forgotten it.

 One can see the difference now.

 The country is flying now.
-Senator Ó Ríordáin is correct.
+The Senator is correct.

 In the wrong way for workers.
 They want their money back.